UH-CPL/Affectivism-Code/README.md

-# Affectivism-Manifesto
+# Affectivism-Dataset
-This repository contains the R scripts(Rmd) to analyze, and generate the plots for the "Affectivism-Manifesto" project.
+This repository contains the R scripts(Rmd) to analyze, and generate the plots for the "Affectivism-Dataset" project.

 ## Getting Started
 #### Prerequisites